severe-chlamydia-in-eye-infection

 What is chlamydial conjunctivitis?

-It is a bacterial eye infection that causes inflammation and swelling of the eyelids and white of the eye.
+It is a bacterial eye infection that causes inflammation and swelling of the eyelids and the white of the eye.
 This membrane is called the conjunctiva, and illness or inflammation of this membrane is called conjunctivitis.
 However, if the agent causing conjunctivitis is chlamydia, then it is called chlamydial conjunctivitis.

 How is eye chlamydia cured?
 Ask an Online Doctor

-Symptoms of Chlamydia in the Eye
+What Does Chlamydia in the Eye Look Like?

-If the person has genital chlamydia and chlamydial conjunctivitis, which is likely in the case of adults, males, and females, experience different symptoms.
+If the person has genital chlamydia and chlamydial conjunctivitis, which is likely in the case of adults, males, and females, they experience different symptoms.

-Males: In men, testicular pain, white or cloudy penile discharge, itch or burning sensation in the urethra, and pain while peeing are the common symptoms.
+• Males: In men, testicular pain, white or cloudy penile discharge, itch or burning sensation in the urethra, and pain while peeing are the common symptoms.

 How do you get chlamydia in your eye?